kalhar108/Pycaret_assg/README.md

 # PyCaret Machine Learning Tutorials

+#Note: Please open the colab links for the 7 colabs in this readme file, pdf for some reason aren't loading, also check the videos

 Welcome to the complete collection of PyCaret machine learning tutorials!
 This repository contains 7 comprehensive Jupyter notebooks covering various machine learning tasks using PyCaret - a low-code Python library that automates machine learning workflows.

 ---